 Either way, this is not a show that seems like it will continue for that much longer.
 So Season 3 will probably start setting the pieces in motion for the ending rather than setting up threads that will be around for years.

 It probably won’t air until 2019

-It remains to be seen when Season 3 will drop on Netflix, but it probably won’t happen in 2018.
+It remains to be seen when Season 3 will drop on Netflix, but it almost certainly won’t happen in 2018.
 Fans will recall that there was a break of 15 months between Season 1 and Season 2.
 That isn’t because there was a long hiatus between making the seasons but just because Season 2 took that long to produce.
 Season 2 also consisted of one more episode.

 There will be a time jump